percona/k8sps-docs/docs/connect.md

     The Secrets object we target is named as `<cluster_name>-secrets`.
 The `<cluster_name>` value is
-    the [name of your Percona XtraDB Cluster](operator.md#metadata-name).
+    the [name of your Percona Server for MySQL](operator.md#metadata-name).
 The default variant for the Secrets object is:

     === "via kubectl"